gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 Ok!
 Hopefully some basics are starting to fall into place.
 Source plugins bring data _into_ Gatsby's data system and _transformer_ plugins transform raw content brought by source plugins.
-This simple pattern can handle all data sourcing and data transformation you might need when building a Gatsby site.
+This pattern can handle all data sourcing and data transformation you might need when building a Gatsby site.

 ## Create a list of our site's markdown files in `src/pages/index.js`